bozsahin/cogs517-philosophy-of-cogsci/README.md

 W1-2: Introduction: A bit of philosophy of Science/Mind before Philosophy of Cogsci

-W3-4: Turing and the Explanatory role of computers for the mind
+W3-4: Turing, Marr, and the Explanatory role of computers for the mind

 W5-14: Topics To be determined from the reader.